madrasafree/milon_flask/ReadMe.txt

 Dear Developers,
 Welcome to Madrasa community dictionary repository!

-To compile the repository one must:
+To compile the repository locally in DEV mode one must:
 1. Install "Python" environment 3.7 or newer.
 2. Clone the Repository locally from Github: https://github.com/madrasafree/milon_flask